 The 19th and 20th May, a hundred of women leaders from Africa, Latin America and Europe will hold a major meeting in Madrid.
 Under the name ‘Women’s Bridges.
-Proposals from the South for global change’, they will debate the major issues of concern to the planet.
+Proposals from the South for global change’, they will debate the major issues of concern to the global population.
 The aim is to ensure that they are heard and taken into account.
-To this end, they will draw up a document with proposals to be presented to the international community.
+To this end, they will prepare a document with proposals which will be presented to the international community.

 In this section we introduce you to some of these leaders.
 They are all women who will impress you.
-We have had to make a choice and the decision has been based on those who are going to be coordinators of the different working groups, but you will find biographies of all the participants on this website.
+We have made the choice of presenting you those who are going to be the coordinators of the different working groups, but you will find biographies of all the participants on this website.

-Today we introduce you to CHARITY KALUKI NGILU , who with Nana Oye Bampoe Addo, co-ordinates the working group “Social policies and public goods”
+Today we introduce you CHARITY KALUKI NGILU , who, together with Nana Oye Bampoe Addo, coordinates the working group “Social policies and public goods”.